 - 1.3.1 The Trustee has a responsibility to ensure compliance with sections 35 and 36 of the Pensions Act 1995 as amended from time to time and any regulations deriving from the Pensions Act 1995 as amended from time to time. - 1.3.2 The Trustee uses a number of different methods to ensure compliance.
-Primarily these are monitoring the requirements of s.36 and the underlying Occupational Pension Schemes (Investment) Regulations 2005 (both as amended) and embedding the requirements of that legislation (and any subsequent legislation) into any investment management agreements the Trustee enters into, and also by having clear terms of reference for the board and sub-committees in relation to investment matters, with appropriate formal investment advice where required.
+Primarily it monitors the requirements of section 36 and the underlying Occupational Pension Schemes (Investment) Regulations 2005 (both as amended) and embeds the requirements of that legislation (and any subsequent legislation) into any investment management agreements the Trustee enters into.
+The Trustee also has clear terms of reference for the Trustee Board and its sub-committees in relation to investment matters, with appropriate formal investment advice where required.